syntasso/kratix/docs/writing-a-promise.md

 </details>
 <p>

 Kratix takes no opinion on the tooling used within a pipeline.
 Kratix will pass in a set of resources the pipeline, and expect back a set of resources.
-What happens withing the pipeline, and what tooling is used is entirely a decision left to the promise author.
+What happens withing the pipeline, and what tooling is used, is entirely a decision left to the promise author.
 As our pipeline is very simple (we're taking a name from the Promise custom resource input, and passing it to the Jenkins custom resource output) we're going to keep-it-simple and use a combination of `sed` and `yq` todo our work.

 ```bash
 cat > execute-pipeline.sh <<EOF